Lere8848/BCI_Wheelchair_Shared_Control/README.md

 This repository contains a ROS2-based shared control system for BCI (Brain-Computer Interface) controlled wheelchairs, integrating potential field path planning.

+## Related Projects

+**This project works with the following ROS2 project**
+- [BCI_Wheelchair_Simulator](https://github.com/Lere8848/BCI_Wheelchair_Simulator) - BCI wheelchair simulator in Unity.

+Both projects need to run simultaneously, with the Unity simulator serving as the hardware platform and the ROS2 project providing control algorithms.

 ## Prerequisites

 ### Required Software